-- B. Financing Model Community provides low-rate financing and loan guarantees to development that provides specific types of amenities preferred by Model Community.
-Development that incorporates on-site solar production or zero-net-energy buildings qualifies for such incentives. - C. Solar-Ready Buildings Model Community encourages builders to use solar-ready design in buildings.
+- C. Solar-Ready Buildings Model Community encourages builders to use solar-ready design in buildings.
 Buildings that submit a completed U.S. EPA Renewable Energy Ready Home Solar Photovoltaic Checklist (or other approved solar-ready standard) and associated documentation will be certified as a Model Community solar ready home, and are eligible for low-cost financing through Model Community's Economic Development Authority.
-A designation that will be included in the permit home's permit history. - D. Solar Access Variance When a developer requests a variance from Model Community's subdivision solar access standards, the zoning administrator may grant an administrative exception from the solar access standards.
+A designation that will be included in the permit home's permit history. - D. Solar Access Variance When a developer requests a variance from Model Community's subdivision solar access standards, the zoning administrator may grant an administrative exception from the solar access standards provided the applicant meets the conditions of 1. and 2. below: - 1.
+Solar Access Lots Identified At least % of the lots, or a minimum of lots, are identified as solar development lots. - Covenant Assigned Solar access lots are assigned a covenant that homes built upon these lots must include a solar energy system.
+Photovoltaic systems must be at least three (3) KW in capacity. - 3.
+Additional Fees Waived Model Community will waive any additional fees for filing of the covenant.